MrZilinXiao/openai-manager/README.md

 - [x] Properly handling exceptions raised by OpenAI API.
 - [ ] Automatic batching prompts to reduce the number of requests.
 - [ ] Automatic rotation of tons of OpenAI API Keys.
 (Removing invaild, adding new, etc.)
+- [x] Serving as a reverse proxy to balance official requests.

 ### Donation